Get Inspired

 Applying the correct paint finish to your walls is important.

-For low traffic areas a Flat finish will give off a richer colour and looks elegant and soft.
-However, it marks easily and doesn’t clean well, so isn’t good for high traffic areas.
 For these areas, an Eggshell or Low Sheen finish is best.
 The sheen will slightly lighten the appearance of the colour but better protection and longevity will be provided.
-Most marks can be wiped off using a damp cloth.
+Most marks can be wiped off low sheen acrylic by using a damp cloth.

 In saying that, sheen on the walls can show up any imperfections.
 So if your walls are abit lumpy and bumpy in parts its best to stick to a less glossy finish with the best durability for your space.
 In my experience, Eggshell finish is best for this.